top of page

 I'm going to let you in on a little secret: The answer to the ultimate question of life, the universe and everything is NOT "42."
 (Sorry!
 Also, props to anyone who gets the reference - let's be friends!)
 The meaning of life is actually found in cultivating meaningful relationships and experiences.

 While true in personal life, I would argue that this philosophy is more poignant in civic engagement.
-It truly does take a village -- it takes a network of hard-working, like-minded, mission-driven people to build a strong community.
+It truly does take a village -- it takes a network of hard-working, like-minded, mission-driven people to build a strong community founded in reciprocity and restorative practice.

 Why Dandelion, though?